borglab/gtsam.org/_posts/2021-02-23-uncertainties-part3.md

 <figure class="center">
   <img src="/assets/images/uncertainties/adjoint-right.png"
     alt="Correction from the right" />
-    <figcaption>Similarly to the cases discussed previously, applying a correction from the right can be interpreted as creating a new base frame at time $i+1$ from a previous frame $B_i$.</figcaption>
+    <figcaption>Similarly to the cases discussed previously, applying a correction from the right can be interpreted as creating a new body frame at time $i+1$ from a previous frame $B_i$.</figcaption>
 </figure>
 <br/>